 Questioning, feedback and assessment, an emphasis on investigation, problem solving and the development of mathematical thinking and a rigorous approach to the development of teacher subject knowledge are essential components of our approach to this subject.

-Our Maths curriculum provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of all our children to ensure that all pupils are able to keep up not catch up.
-As a school, we believe in the importance of following the concrete-pictorial-approach as a means to developing a solid understanding of mathematical concepts which can be applied in a variety of contexts through reasoning and problem solving challenges.
+Our Maths curriculum is based on the mastery approach and the belief that everyone can do mathematics.
+It provides breadth and balance, is relevant and engaging and is differentiated to match the needs and abilities of all our children to ensure that all pupils are able to keep up not catch up.
+As a school, we believe in the importance of following the concrete-pictorial-abstarct approach as a means to developing a solid understanding of mathematical concepts which can be applied in a variety of contexts through reasoning and problem solving challenges.

 We follow the teaching sequence outlined by the White Rose Maths Hub schemes of learning.
 This ensures that a coherent, consistent approach is adopted in all year groups provides teachers with notes and guidance on how to enhance their teaching of the subject along with key vocabulary, questions, discussion and teaching points.
 The White Rose Maths Hub schemes of learning reflect the content of the Updated Statutory guidance for Foundation Stage Early Learning Goals and the National Curriculum for Maths.